 Hello, I’m Emily.

 I am passionate about helping people feel better in their bodies.
-Our bodies have an amazing ability to recover from stress, physical and emotional.
-My goal is to support clients during this process.
-I utilize techniques to encourage the innate restorative capabilities of the body to heal and strengthen.
-I encourage clients to be involved in their therapy.
-My years in practice have taught me that an awareness of one's body is empowering.
-This awareness provides the tools to respond proactively to stress and allow for long-term change.
+Our bodies have an incredible ability to recover from both physical and emotional stress, and my goal is to support clients through this process.
+I use techniques that encourage the body’s natural restorative capabilities to heal and strengthen, and I also encourage clients to be active participants in their therapy.
+Years of practice have shown me that awareness of one’s body is empowering—it provides the tools to respond proactively to stress and support long-term change.

-As a therapist and owner, I am with my clients for all aspects of their massage therapy experience.
-I invite you to learn more about E. Ruth by continuing below or contacting me by phone or email.
+As both therapist and owner, I am present for every aspect of your massage therapy experience.
+I invite you to learn more about E. Ruth Wellness Massage below or reach out by phone or email.

 style & techniques